The Wang Report

 Sharp, fluent, irreverent.

 Hong Kong, 1998.
 Born and raised in Quarry Bay; daughter of two Cantopop industry insiders.
 HKU for media and cultural studies.
-Two years at HK01 doing entertainment data journalism, then a year at the SCMP culture desk where her long-form piece on MIRROR's contract architecture became the most-cited piece on HK indie music labor of the year.
+Two years at a Hong Kong digital news outlet doing entertainment data journalism, then a year at a major Hong Kong English daily's culture desk where her long-form piece on MIRROR's contract architecture became the most-cited piece on HK indie music labor of the year.
 Joined the Wang Report in early 2025.
+Repositioned in 2026 from Cantopop to gaming, betting and interactive culture, the HK and Macau industry she has been wired into since childhood.
 Lives in Sheung Wan.
 Trains kickboxing.

 Priscilla Yeung's profile →